Training Outcomes Within Your Budget!

 Yes, Power BI Dashboards offer extensive customisation options, allowing the creation of role-specific views that focus on metrics relevant to particular job functions or departments.

-What are the other resources and offers provided by The Knowledge Academy? faq-arrow
+What are the other resources and offers provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

-What is the Knowledge Pass, and how does it work? faq-arrow
+What is the Knowledge Pass, and how does it work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-What are related courses and blogs provided by The Knowledge Academy? faq-arrow
+What are related courses and blogs provided by The Knowledge Academy?

 The Knowledge Academy offers various Business Intelligence Reporting Courses, including Microsoft Power BI Course, Tableau Desktop Training, and DAX Training.
-These courses cater to different skill levels, providing comprehensive insights into Power BI Slicers
+These courses cater to different skill levels, providing comprehensive insights into Power BI Slicers.

 Our Office Applications Blogs cover a range of topics related to Power BI, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Power BI skills, The Knowledge Academy's diverse courses and informative blogs have you covered.